ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/3-benchmark-gemma-i8mm.md

 The functions above require absolute paths, so if your `$HOME` directory is not `/home/ubuntu`, change `/home/ubuntu` to your home directory instead.
 {{% /notice %}}

-Modify the WORKSPACE file to add the Starlark rules for integrating Bazel with the Android NDK.
+Modify the Mediapipe WORKSPACE file to add the Starlark rules for integrating Bazel with Android NDK.

 First search for: